Astarion: Other media

 Outside of video games, the character was included on cards for Magic: the Gatherings "Commander Legends: The Battle For Baldur's Gate" set, appearing on both a regular and a special "showcase" card.

+In April 2026, Penguin Random House announced the upcoming prequel novel Baldur's Gate 3: Astarion by T. Kingfisher.
+It is scheduled to be released on September 29, 2026; Baldur's Gate 3 senior writer Stephen Rooney was a consultant on the novel.
+The audiobook edition will be narrated by Astarion's voice actor Neil Newbon.

 Critical reception

 When Baldur's Gate 3 was released, Astarion instantly became a fan-favorite character, with NBC News and CNN reporting that videos featuring him had received over half a billion views on TikTok, with fans citing his heartthrob features, sassy quips and enjoyable romance arc as some of their primary reasons for their enjoyment of the character.
 Additionally, other players stated that they identified with his story as a survivor of trauma and abuse, and considered him a comfort character for those with similar experiences.
-Discussing reaction to the character, Neil Newbon, Astarion's voice actor, noted “it is incredibly touching to have people come up to me and say, ‘Astarion’s story made me feel seen,’ and that I was not prepared for — that was something, which was amazing and wild and beautiful.”
+Discussing reaction to the character, Neil Newbon, Astarion's voice actor, noted "it is incredibly touching to have people come up to me and say, 'Astarion's story made me feel seen,' and that I was not prepared for — that was something, which was amazing and wild and beautiful."

 Astarion is highly regarded among the other party members in Baldur's Gate 3, ranking highly on numerous best character lists.
-Jessica Fillby of Dexerto placed him in S-tier alongside Karlach and Shadowheart, stating: “it’s hard to resist Astarion in Baldur’s Gate 3, whether that’s the vampiric charm or the pure charisma he holds.
-Either way, Astarion is funny, extremely flirtatious, and the right amount of trouble to get any D&D player interested.”
-Writing for Den of Geek, Matthew Byrd ranked Astarion as the game's fourth best companion, explaining that “Astarion’s story is not only compelling, but it’s one of the few companion stories that are interesting right out of the gate rather than after you’ve invested considerable time into getting to know a character.
-Astarion’s story is never quite what you think it’s going to be, and I mean that in the best way possible.”
+Jessica Fillby of Dexerto placed him in S-tier alongside Karlach and Shadowheart, stating: "it's hard to resist Astarion in Baldur's Gate 3, whether that’s the vampiric charm or the pure charisma he holds.
+Either way, Astarion is funny, extremely flirtatious, and the right amount of trouble to get any D&D player interested."
+Writing for Den of Geek, Matthew Byrd ranked Astarion as the game's fourth best companion, explaining that "Astarion's story is not only compelling, but it's one of the few companion stories that are interesting right out of the gate rather than after you've invested considerable time into getting to know a character.
+Astarion's story is never quite what you think it's going to be, and I mean that in the best way possible."
 Katelyn Mitchell Jewett of Game Rant declared Astarion one of the game's best companions, citing his complex and compelling story, his usefulness as a party member, his romance plotline, and his unique take on the central conflict.”
 Writing for the same publication, Carrie Talbot praised the characterization of Astarion, and the writing and performance of Rooney and Newbon, for revolutionizing the morality system in roleplaying games.
 In 2024, a poll conducted by BAFTA with around 4,000 respondents named Astarion as the seventeenth most iconic video-game character of all time.